cmdviegas/hadoop-spark/README.md

 ## Deploying a cluster with Apache Hadoop 3.4.x + Apache Spark 3.5.x

 This script deploys an Apache Hadoop and Apache Spark cluster in fully distributed mode using Docker as the underlying infrastructure.
+By default, this project creates three containers: one master node and two worker nodes.

+⚠️ Note: You can adjust cluster parameters such as username, password, memory resources, and other settings by editing the `.env` file.
+This file is the primary configuration source for your cluster setup.

 ### :rocket: How to build and run

 ⚠️ Optional (Recommended): Before starting, it is advised to pre-download Apache Hadoop and Apache Spark by running the `download.sh` script.
 This step will speed up the build process.

-By default, the script creates three containers: one master node and two worker nodes.
-You can adjust the number of worker nodes by setting `$REPLICAS` to the desired value in the `.env` file.

-⚠️ Note: Edit the `.env` file to configure cluster parameters such as username, password, memory resources, and other settings.
-This file is the primary configuration source for your cluster setup.
+⚠️ Note: It is advised to use Docker Compose 1.18.0 or higher to ensure compatibility.

 #### To build and run this option:
 ```